test-full-band/test-full-band.github.io/pages/vtest/vtest_Quants2D.md

 Le't now review how it may look if media player of TV doesn't do perfect math in the video chain.

-8 bit YUV to 8 bit RGB truncated (satisfying):
+##### 8 bit YUV to 8 bit RGB truncated (satisfying)
 ![8bit](images/vtest/Quants8bit.png)

-In the above we have just rendered it to RGB and rounded it to 8 bit without dither.
+In the above example we have just rendered it to RGB and rounded it to 8 bit without dither.
 When comparing it to two previous exapmles you immediately notice something is not well with it.
 So, even when the target bitdepth is equal to the source color shift